se-edu/se-book/modeling/modelingStructures/objectOrientedDomainModels/text.md

 **OODMs represents the class _structure_ of the problem domain** and not their behavior, just like class diagrams.
 To show behavior, use other diagrams such as sequence diagrams.

-**OODM notation is similar to class diagram notation but typically omit methods and navigability.**
+**OODM notation is similar to class diagram notation but omit methods and navigability.**

 </div>